tmathov/tamaramathov/source/resume/index.md

 ### University

-- Bachelor in Language and Literature
-- Faculty of Philosophy and Letters
-- University of Buenos Aires
+- Bachelor in Language and Literature - Faculty of Philosophy and Letters, University of Buenos Aires

-- Nouvelle Course.
-Javeriana University of Bogota.
+- Nouvelle Course - Javeriana University of Bogota.

 ### English